aurelius-in/test/reference.md

-Reference Letter Details

-Dear Jun,
+Hi Jun,

-Did you recieve any emails from PSU?
-The reference needed for my Doctor of Engineering application at Penn State University specifically requires an assessment from a current supervisor.
-The university is looking for your perspective on my work, particularly in our machine learning projects.

-Your insights into my technical skills, problem-solving abilities, and contributions to our projects would greatly strengthen my application.
-The program emphasizes the value of real-world experience making your insights particularly important.

-I truly appreciate your support.
-If I am acceptated into PSU's Doctor of Engineering program, the spring semester will begin January 8th.
-My research will support my work here at Optum.

-Your support in this pivotal step on my academic progress is deeply appreciated.
-Please let me know if you have questions.

-Respectfully,
+I am followinf up about the Penn State reference letter.
+They have not received yours and still require an assessment from my current supervisor, focusing on our machine learning projects.

+Your insights are essential for my application.
+If accepted into the Doctoral program, I would begin on January 8th, and my research would complement our work at Optum.

+I appreciate your support with this.
+Your guidance and endorsement mean a great deal to me, and I am grateful for the time you're taking to help advance my career.

+If you need any details, please let me know.

+Best,
 Oliver